nicomazz/benza/README.md

 - MySql
 - Docker

-## Setup
+## Developer Setup

 You have to install git on your machine. [git installation](http://bfy.tw/2LY7).

-to clone this repository, cd in the target folder and do: `git clone https://github.com/nicomazz/benza.git`
+To clone this repository, cd into the target folder and do: `git clone https://github.com/nicomazz/benza.git`

-Then, to enter in it: `cd benza`

 ## How to commit
-I advise to follow an online detailed tutorial on how to use git.
-Here a short referece.
+Follow an online detailed tutorial on how to use git.
+Here's a short referece.

 If you create a new file, you have to add it to the version control: `git add path/to/new/file.txt`

-When you have done modification somewhere, you can commit locally with: `git commit -m "A description of my changes" -a`
+When you've modified something, you can commit locally with: `git commit -m "A description of my changes" -a`

-When you're ok with your modification, and you want to upload all online: `git push`
+When you're ok with your modification (it works) and you want to upload it so we can all use it: `git push`

-If you want to delete all your changes, and return back at the previous commit status: `git checkout`
+If you want to delete all your changes, and return back to the previous commit status: `git checkout`

-If you encounter any merge problems, gl.

-If you know how to work with branches, it could be better.

-**BEFORE EVERY MODIFICATION** always do `git pull`, to get the latest version of all.
+**BEFORE EVERY MODIFICATION** always do `git pull`, to get the latest version of the repo.

+If you have any problems with git, try googling first :)

-## How to execute services locally
+## Executing services locally
-(of course, you need to install docker)
+Install Docker on your machine

 `docker-compose up` on the root directory et woilà.
 Every time you save your code, everything reloads automatically

-to run only some services: `docker-compose up service_name_1 service_name_2`.
+To run only selected services: `docker-compose up service_name_1 service_name_2`.
 You can find service_names in docker-compose.yml.

 ## Rebuild in case of problems
 `docker-compose build --no-cache service_name`

-## multiple machine deploy
+## Multiple machine deploy
 Don't read this part if you don't really need to.

-init swarm: `sudo docker swarm init --advertise-addr $(hostname -i)`
+Init swarm: `sudo docker swarm init --advertise-addr $(hostname -i)`

-To add nodes follow the isstructions produced by the previous command. something like `docker swarm join --token a_token 1.1.1.1:2377`
+To add nodes follow the instructions produced by the previous command. something like `docker swarm join --token a_token 1.1.1.1:2377`

-## Interesting folders
+## File Structure

-- benzaApp: it contains the flutter app
+benzaApp
-   - lib: contains the flutter code
+   └── lib                                            - Contains all of the Flutter code
-      - main.dart: Where magic happens
+         └── models                                   - Where objects are made, attrs defined ├── Group.dart
+               ├── Offer.dart
+               ├── Position.dart                      - Must change to suit GoogleMaps integration
+               ├── User.dart
+               └── UserInGroup.dart
+         └── pages                                    - Structure of pages in the Flutter app ├── home_page.dart                     - The basic layout of the app (home of the navbar) ├── placeholder_page.dart              - from flutter app template (unnecessary) └── chat
+                    └── chat_page.dart                - Chat page for the group that current user is in └── groups
+                     ├── create_group_page.dart       - The left-most tab on the navbar/lets you create a group
+                     ├── group_detail_page.dart       - Appears when you tap on a specific group from the list ├── group_list_item.dart
+                     └── group_list_page.dart
+               └── login
+                     ├── login_page.dart
+                     └── signup_page.dart
+               └── profile
+                     ├── profile_page.dart
+                     └── rating_widget.dart
+         └── resources
+               └── mock
+                     ├── group_mock_provider.dart
+                     └── user_mock_provider.dart
-      - resources/group_provider.dart: code to query the group web service
+               └── group_provider.dart                - Code to query the group web service └── services
-- group/matching/notification_service: contains the code needed for each service.
+               ├── map_utilities.dart                 - Interfaces with OpenStreetMap, widget grabs appropriate map tile └── user_management.dart               - Interfaces with Firebase Console for adding new User/updating dp
+         └── main.dart                                - Initialise the app, check for auth, load landing page